inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 | AUC (similarity metric) | 0.9797 | 0.9763 | 0.9846 | 0.9748 | 0.9799 | 0.9755 |

 ![Processing Time as a Function of the Number of Frames](../img/processing_time_number_of_frames.png?raw=true "Processing Time as a Function of the Number of Frames")

-## Notes on Matching the Outputs from Inscopix CNMF-E and CaImAn CNMF-E
-In order for Inscopix CNMF-E and CaImAn CNMF-E to produce comparable results, all analysis parameters must be matched as per the parameter mapping table above.
-The parameters not listed in that table are automatically set to CaImAn’s default values.
-CaImAn's default processing mode is parallel patch mode, with the patch size set through the `rf` parameter.
-The all-in-memory mode can be used by setting `rf` equal to `None`.
-The sequential patch mode is used when `rf` is set to a positive value by setting the `dview` parameter of the CNMF object to `None` upon instantiation.
-In Inscopix CNMF-E, the processing mode can be specified explicitly via the input parameter `processing_mode`.
-The output units in Inscopix CNMF-E should be set to `dF` to match CaImAn’s units.